 The American Express Platinum’s $200 annual credit is a bit more restrictive.
 Rather than Chase’s all-encompassing travel credit, American Express offers “airline fee credits.”
-That means up to $200 in fees like checked baggage, guest access at a lounge and others at U.S.-based airlines will be reimbursed.
+That means up to $200 in fees at one qualifying airline for things like checked baggage, guest access at a lounge and others will be reimbursed.

 Whether you’re paying for baggage or gift cards, only one airline will trigger these credits, so be sure to log in to your Amex account and select which airline you want to designate.
 You’ll find this under the “Benefits” tab.

 Click Here to learn more about the Platinum Card from American Express.